Walide Khyar

 Walide Khyar (born 9 June 1995) is a French judoka.
 He competed at the 2016 Summer Olympics in the men's 60 kg event, in which he was eliminated in the second round by Felipe Kitadai.

 In 2021, he won the silver medal in his event at the 2021 Judo Grand Slam Antalya held in Antalya, Turkey.

+Personal life

+Kyar was born in Bondy, in the Seine-Saint-Denis department.
+He is of Moroccan descent.